Frostie017/ONYX_MD/README.md

 2x Respond Speed
 Amazing Commands
 ```
-# Script to set up and deploy Hans-V2 on Termux or VPS
+# Script to set up and deploy ONYX MD on Termux or VPS

 # Set up storage on Termux
 ```bash